bedrock-ws/bedrockpyrepl/README.md

 > Execute Python inside Minecraft

-`bedrockpyrepl` is a Python REPL that can be used inside a Minecraft chat.
+`bedrockpyrepl` is a Python REPL that can be used within Minecraft.

 > **Warning**: **Use at your own risk**
 >